-- Prepare the engine according to the instructions found in your engine owner's manual. - Clean and dry the boat interior and exterior thoroughly.
+- Prepare the engine according to the instructions found in your engine owner's manual.
+It our recommendation that you contact your local Malibu dealer for full winterization procedures. - Clean and dry the boat interior and exterior thoroughly.
 Inspect boat hull for residue and remove any if present. - Clean the bilge area thoroughly and operate the bilge pump to remove any water from bilge lines. - Remove all seat cushions and open all storage areas.
 Store the seat cushions in a cool and dry place. - Cover the boat and store it in a garage or other protected facility. - If the boat is stored on a trailer, you should block the trailer wheels.